Traffic Initiatives of the Venue

 - Construction approvals from Thompson’s Station, Williamson County & the State

-- Construction has started on the intersection!
+- Construction of the Intersection

 Getting people into and out of the parking fields faster with a new traffic flow